Java Virtual Machine

 Portability refers to an application’s ability to run on a different platform than it was designed for.
 Java applications can run on any machine without recompilation or tweaking the code.

 Java has a portable bytecode.
 Once you’ve compiled your Java source to bytecode (.class file), that file can be used on any Java-supported platform without modification.
 Every platform, whether it is Windows, Linux, etc., can execute the bytecode (.class file) with the help of the JVM.
-Hence, the bytecode makes Java portable in nature.
+Hence, the bytecode makes Java portable.

 Frequently Asked Questions